-The Manager's Enterprise Risk Management (ERM) framework is adapted from International Organisation for Standardisation (ISO) 31000 Risk Management and is benchmarked against other relevant best practices and quidelines.
-It is also reviewed annually to ensure its continued relevance and practicality in identifying, assessing, treating, monitoring, and reporting of key risks.
-For example, portfolio risk profile, key risk indicators/limits and other significant risk matters (if applicable) are reported to the AC and the Board independently on a quarterly basis.
+The risk management function which is outsourced to the Sponsor's Risk Management Department oversees the Enterprise Risk Management ("ERM") framework, which is adapted from the International Organisation for Standardisation under (ISO) 31000 Risk Management.
+It reports key risk exposures, portfolio risk profile and activities in respect of significant risk matters to the AC and the Board independently on a quarterly basis.

-The risk management system established by the Manager, which encompasses the ERM framework and the risk management processes, is dynamic and evolves with the business.
-The Manager identifies key risks, assesses their likelihood and impact on MLT's business, and establishes mitigating controls.
+The risk management system established by the Manager, which encompasses the ERM framework and the risk management process, is dynamic and evolves with the business.
+The Manager has identified key risks, assessed their likelihood and impact on MLT's business, and established corresponding mitigating controls.
 The information is maintained in a risk register that is reviewed and updated regularly.
-The Manager, supported by the Sponsor's Risk Management department, also conducts Risk and Control Self-Assessment (RCSA) on an annual basis to ensure that key risks are being effectively managed.
-The RCSA programme also serves to raise risk awareness and foster risk and control ownership.
+The Risk Management Department works closely with the Manager to review and enhance the risk management system in accordance with market practices and regulatory requirements, under the guidance and direction of the AC and the Board.

-The Manager's policies and procedures relating to risk management can be found on pages 99 to 101 of this Annual Report.
+The Manager's policies and procedures relating to risk management can be found on pages 126 to 129 of this Annual Report.